 Coal is originated from organic matter wood.
 When large tracts of forests are buried under sediments, wood is burnt and decomposed due to heat from below and pressure from above.
 The phenomenon makes coal but takes centuries to complete.

 Classification of Coal can be done on the basis of carbon content and time period.
-On the basis of carbon content it can be classified into following three types:
+On the basis of carbon content it can be classified into the following three types:

-Anthracite: It is the best quality of coal with highest calorific value and carries 80 to 95% carbon content.
-It ignites slowly with a blue flame and found in small quantities in Jammu and Kashmir.
+Anthracite: It is the best quality of coal with the highest calorific value and carries 80 to 95% carbon content.
+It ignites slowly with a blue flame and is found in small quantities in Jammu and Kashmir.

 Bituminous: It has a low level of moisture content with 60 to 80% of carbon content and has a high calorific value.
 Jharkhand, West Bengal, Odisha, Chhattisgarh and Madhya Pradesh have deposits of Bituminous.